 More Than Just Swords

 For example, of the fight between Japanese spirits and demons.
-Other items available includes antique guns known as hinawaju, but also unsharpened training swords, maintenance kits or presentation boxes.
+Other items available include antique guns known as hinawaju, but also unsharpened training swords, maintenance kits, or presentation boxes.

 *Prices and options mentioned are subject to change.

 *Unless stated otherwise, all prices include tax.

 Share this article.

 Recommended places for you

 How to Pick the Perfect Instant Noodles: Why We Love “Akai Kitsune Udon” and “Maruchan Seimen Cup”!

 Cherry, Peach, and Plum Blossoms – How You Can Tell Them Apart!

 Japan Cherry Blossom 2021 Forecast: When & Where To See Sakura in Japan

 Enjoy a Day Trip to Sukayu Onsen Hot Springs in the Winter Wonderland of Aomori!